·

 • By bus: Several bus companies operate services from major cities like Paris, Rennes, and Caen to Mont Saint-Michel.
 FlixBus, Ouibus, and regional bus companies offer affordable and convenient options for travelers.
 These buses typically drop passengers off at designated stops near Mont Saint-Michel, from where shuttle buses or walking paths lead to the island.

 • Join a guided tour: Joining a guided tour to Mont Saint-Michel is a hassle-free way to explore this enchanting destination.
-Numerous tour companies offer day trips from Paris, Rennes, and other nearby cities, providing transportation, guided tours of the abbey, and free time to wander the narrow streets.
+Numerous tour companies offer day trips from Paris, Rennes, and other nearby cities, providing transportation, guided tours of the Abbey, and free time to wander the narrow streets.
 These tours often include informative commentary, skip-the-line access to attractions, and optional add-ons like lunch at a local restaurant.

 Regardless of the transportation mode chosen, a visit to Mont Saint-Michel promises a memorable experience steeped in history, breathtaking views, and architectural marvels.
 Choose the option that best suits your preferences and embark on an unforgettable journey to this UNESCO World Heritage Site.